3 types of SPLA Compliance Audits by Microsoft

 What does the notice look like?

-There are attached instructions and workbooks,
+Accompanying the email are instructions and workbooks,

 It demands completing the inventory process in 10 calendar days,

-Problems with the SPLA License Review Notification
+Top 5 issues with the SPLA License Review Notification

 Respond with your own timeline, and make it clear that you do not commit to any dates – you control the timelines.

-Microsoft Western Europe License Review (Self-Assessment)
+Microsoft SPLA License Review (Self-Assessment)

-It also begins with "Microsoft has the right to verify software license compliance" and proceeds to say.
+Although its template bears similarities with the SPLA License Review we discussed above, the process is fundamentally different.
+It begins with "Microsoft has the right to verify software license compliance" and proceeds to say.
 "Microsoft requests you to complete an internal self-assessment process".

 The good thing is, if you decide to comply, you won't share any data unless you decide to share some of it – read further.
 They want your declaration, not your inventory.